wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 tokenStore.removeAllLocalTokens()
 ```

-Note that removing tokens locally you'll loose control about tokens stored on the server.
+Note that removing tokens locally you will loose control about tokens stored on the server.

 ## Apple Watch Support

-This part of the documentation describes how to add support for Apple Watch into your PowerAuth powered IOS application.
+This part of the documentation describes how to add support for Apple Watch into your PowerAuth powered iOS application.
 This part of the documentation is not relevant for **tvOS** platform.

 ### Prepare Watch Connectivity